-Apple cider vinegar has a long history as a home remedy, used to treat everything from a sore throat to varicose veins.
-But there’s not much science to support the claims.
-Still, in recent years, some researchers have been taking a closer look at apple cider vinegar and its possible benefits.
+Apple cider vinegar has a long history as a home remedy, used to treat things like sore throat and varicose veins.
+There isn’t much science to support the claims.
+But in recent years, some researchers have been taking a closer look at apple cider vinegar and its possible benefits.

-Vinegar has been used as a remedy since the days of Hippocrates.
-The ancient Greek doctor treated wounds with it.
+Vinegar has been used as a remedy for centuries.
+The ancient Greeks treated wounds with it.
 In recent years, people have explored apple cider vinegar as a way to lose weight, improve heart health, and even treat dandruff.

-Many of these claims aren’t supported by modern research.
-But some studies have found that acetic acid -- which gives vinegar its distinctive taste and smell -- may help with a variety of conditions:
+Research doesn’t back most of these claims.
+But some studies have found that the acetic acid may help with a variety of conditions:

-- Japanese scientists found that drinking vinegar might help reduce obesity.
+- Japanese scientists found that drinking vinegar might help fight obesity.

 - One small study found that vinegar improved blood sugar and insulin levels in a group of people with type 2 diabetes.

 Vinegar also has chemicals known as polyphenols.
-They’re antioxidants that can curb cell damage that can lead to other diseases, such as cancer.
+They help stop the cell damage that can lead to other diseases, like cancer.
 But studies on whether vinegar actually lowers your chances of having cancer are mixed.

-- Though some studies have been promising, there’s still little evidence that drinking apple cider vinegar helps you lose weight.
+- Though some studies have been promising, there’s still little to prove that drinking apple cider vinegar helps you lose weight.

 - It may also cause your potassium levels to drop too low.
 Your muscles and nerves need that nutrient to work the way they should.

-- Another study of people with type 1 diabetes found that apple cider vinegar slows the rate food and liquids leave the stomach to be digested.
-That makes it harder to control your blood sugar level.
+- Another study of people with type 1 diabetes found that apple cider vinegar slows the rate food and liquids move out of your stomach to your intestines.
+Slower digestion makes it harder to control your blood sugar level.

-- It might also affect medications that treat diabetes and heart disease, as well as diuretics (medicines that help your body get rid of water and salt) and laxatives.
+- It might cause some medications to not work as well.
+These include diabetes and heart disease drugs as well as diuretics (medicines that help your body get rid of water and salt) and laxatives.

 - And of course, its strong taste might not be for everyone.

 In short, apple cider vinegar probably won’t hurt you.
-Enjoy it in your diet because it’s calorie-free, adds lots of flavor to food, and has health benefits.
-But it’s not a miracle cure.
+You can try it because it’s calorie-free, adds lots of flavor to food, and has health benefits.
+But it isn’t a miracle cure.